RiZwAn755/zto/README.md

-# 🎓 ZTO – Zone Test Online
+# 🎓 ZTO – Zonal Talent Olympiad

-ZTO (Zone Test Online) is a **full-stack learning platform** built to support **students in rural areas** by providing relevant study materials, online tests, and continuous academic support.
+ZTO (Zonal Talent Olympiad) is a **full-stack learning platform** built to support **students in rural areas** by providing relevant study materials, online tests, and continuous academic support.
 The system is designed with **performance, scalability, and security** in mind to handle high concurrent user traffic efficiently.

 ---